Patrick Bissell: Personal life

-Bissell married Jolinda Menendez, a former American Ballet Theatre ballerina (she danced two roles in the Baryshnikov Nutcracker) and principal ballerina with the Pennsylvania Ballet, on June 26, 1982 at the Fifth Avenue Presbyterian Church.
-However the marriage ended after a year due to Bissell's many philanderings and erratic behavior.
+Bissell married Jolinda Menendez, a former American Ballet Theatre ballerina (she danced two roles in the Baryshnikov Nutcracker) and principal ballerina with the Pennsylvania Ballet, on June 26, 1982, at the Fifth Avenue Presbyterian Church.
+Patrick would commit infidelity during the engagement and marriage.
+The marriage ended only after a year due to Bissell's many philanderings and erratic behavior.

 He first met Gelsey Kirkland when the two were partnered for The Tiller in the Fields and they began a romance.
 They would dance and take cocaine together.
 Bissell was also given a $100 fine.
 After being fired by the ABT (along with Kirkland), they were re-hired and celebrated by doing a stash of cocaine they had smuggled in the lining of a ballet slipper.

 Drug use and death

 Bissell started using drugs at a very young age, including shooting up with heroin, and consumed large amounts throughout the course of his life.
 Because of this, he developed something of a tolerance.
 He was arrested in 1981 in Bloomington, Indiana, and charged with public intoxication, disorderly conduct and pushing a policeman.
 He was given a 30-day jail sentence.
 However, a plea bargain was made whereby the judge ordered him to arrange to give a performance at Indiana University with the proceeds to be given to charity.
 In 1984, company officials from the American Ballet Theatre consulted with experts on drug addiction and found a therapist for him.
 The following year, a condition of his continued employment by the company was that he undergo regular urine tests.
 The tests were held weekly with results 95 percent negative, however lapses were penalized with fines.

 In 1987, he spent five weeks at the Betty Ford Clinic in California for intensive therapy, completing the treatment in August.
 Prior to entering the clinic he had injured his foot and was thus prevented from going on the American Ballet Theatre's fall tour.
 Around the holidays that year, he was so broke he had to borrow money for groceries.
 Bissell was found dead at his apartment in Hoboken, New Jersey on December 29, at the age of 30.
 At the time of his death, he was engaged to fellow dancer at the American Ballet Theatre, soloist Amy Rose, and had planned to rejoin the company the following month.
 His family and Gelsey Kirkland blamed his drug use on the "highly competitive dance world in New York City".

 The results of an autopsy showed that he died from an overdose of cocaine, codeine, methadone and other drugs.
 No paraphernalia was found.
 It never was determined whether Bissell's death was a deliberate suicide.
 His death prompted charges of extensive drug use in the dance world by Bissell's parents and fellow-dancer Gelsey Kirkland.